CaulyTracker/CPA/README_CPA_en.md

 </script>
 ```
 - - -
-##### Pre_Registration Completion Page
+##### Pre_Registration Complete Page
-For pre_registration campaigns, You must provice an identifier of user when conversion is complete.
+For pre_registration campaigns, you must provide an user identifier when conversion is complete.
 The identifier can be a hashed value.
-However user identifier cannot be sended duplicately .
+Note that the user identifier cannot be sent duplicately.
 If the same user completes the conversion more than once, only the first one should be sent.
 If user identifier is 'aaa', script is like below.

 ###### Scripting